 It cheats everyone, including you.

-Yes, TV should be limited so we can be more present in our kids’ lives.
+Yes, TV and screen time should be limited so we can be more present in our kids’ lives.

 But while we work, we should use the tools accessible to us.

 If your kids are old enough to be safely and happily entertained by a two-hour movie, that is two hours of productivity for you.
 And there are many free educational apps for kids of different ages that can give you guilt-free work time.
 You can even have your kids be productive and have fun reading with online apps.

 If you stay in your office space and remain focused during those two hours, you’ll love the results.